mahsankhaan/appsody/README.md

  ## Conclusion

-In this tutorial, you learned how to integrate Appsody in VS Code to minimize the local development workload, containerize the workload using Docker Hub to prepare it for deployment to any cloud platform that supports Docker images.
+In this tutorial, you learned how to integrate Appsody in VS Code to minimize the local development workload, containerize the application and upload to Docker Hub to prepare it for deployment to any cloud platform that supports Docker images.